Poor person: Poverty profiling

-Poor people's view of poverty and romanticizing the poor
+Perceptions of poverty

-Contrary to what is often believed, poor persons do not enjoy their lives just as much - or even more - than people who are better off.
+Contrary to what is often believed, poor persons do not enjoy their lives just as much—or even more—than people who are better off.
 A poll conducted by American company Gallup shows that, in general, persons who live in low-income countries are less satisfied with their standard of living.
 What is more, there seems to be a correlation between higher personal income and higher self-reported life satisfaction.
 All of this goes to show that people (especially those who are poor) do not consider economic prosperity to be an unimportant goal.
 Rather, they perceive it as a means for achieving a better life.
 Also, poverty as such is a fairly subjective category, which is why the usage of fixed thresholds such as the International Poverty Line can be quite problematic.
 For example, living conditions at higher thresholds may still be considered by some as being destitute.